-The Appellant is presently incarcerated and is being housed in the custody of the Mississippi Department of Corrections and assigned to Pearl River County Jail in Popularville, Mississippi, in service of the prison term imposed.
+The Appellant is presently incarcerated and is being housed in the Mississippi Department of Corrections and assigned to the Marion County Correctional Facility in Columbia, Mississippi, in service of the prison term imposed.
 Appellant has been continuously confined in regards to such sentence since date of conviction and imposition of sentence by trial court..